holidayextras/holidayextras.github.com/_posts/2015-02-16-developing-the-right-culture.md

 We’ve spoken to people outside of our company and found that they often struggle trying to create the kind of culture we see when we look at some of the [Times Best 100 Companies to work for](http://www.thesundaytimes.co.uk/best100companies) and want to know how you can create the kind of culture you can be proud of.

-And it has been extremely hard to pinpoint exactly what it is that has created the environment that we all spend our days bouncing around in.
+It has been extremely hard to pinpoint exactly what it is that has created the environment that we all spend our days bouncing around in.

 The following things are true for our culture;